seantoconnor/seantoconnor.github.io/_pages/publications.md

 # Works in Progress
 ======
-* Revealed Preferences for Baseball as an Environmental Good
-  * with Kevin Kuruc (Unviersity of Oklahoma)
 * Evaluating Hurriance Impacts on Housing Markets: A Synthetic Control Approach
   * with William Thorne (CUNY Graduate Center)
 * Airline Mergers and De-Hubbing: Spillover Effects on the Local Housing Market